YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    /home/yottadbuser/jnlex/ydb.gld
    yottadbuser@yottadbworkshop:~/jnlex$

 GDE, the Global Directory Editor, is a program used to manipulate global directories.
-Before using it, add an extra line to the ``jnlex_env`` file to allow you to  recall the last line typed, in case you make a mistake and want to recall and edit the previous line:
+Before using it, add an extra line to the :code:`jnlex_env` file to allow you to  recall the last line typed, in case you make a mistake and want to recall and edit the previous line:

 .. code-block:: bash